Omkar3101/Netflix-Clone/README.md

 - CSS3
 - VS Code

+## 🧠 Future Improvements

+- Add JavaScript for interactivity
+- Improve mobile responsiveness
+- Add actual media content sections

 ## 🙌 Inspiration

 Inspired by the original [Netflix UI](https://www.netflix.com) to practice front-end development skills.

+## 📜 License

+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ## 📬 Contact